YESAT

 Altimeter Research

-We applie Persistent Scatterer Interferometric SAR (PSI) to monitor ongoing ground subsidence.
-Synthetic Aperture Radar (SAR) is revolutionizing how we track ground movement - it works regardless of weather conditions or time of day, making it ideal for continuous monitoring.
-By analyzing multiple SAR images of the same location over time, we can create precise time-series measurements of ground subsidence.
+We apply Persistent Scatterer Interferometric SAR (PSI) to monitor ongoing ground subsidence.
+SAR works regardless of weather or time of day, making it ideal for continuous monitoring.
+By analyzing multiple SAR images of the same location over time, we create precise time-series measurements of ground movement.

-This approach allows us to detect subtle changes that would be impossible to observe through traditional field methods, providing critical data for infrastructure safety and urban planning.
-The time-series analysis will reveal patterns and progression rates that help predict and mitigate potential hazards.
+This approach detects subtle changes impossible to observe through traditional field methods, providing critical data for infrastructure safety and urban planning.

 PSInSAR Interferometry SAR